Mobile and Digital Experience

 If you’re in search of a bank that offers maximum growth on your deposits, a savings account or CD with Marcus by Goldman Sachs is a good option.
 While the bank does not offer checking or money market accounts, GOBankingRates has ranked Marcus by Goldman Sachs among the Best Online Banks for 2023.

-Marcus by Goldman Sachs offers one savings account: its online, high-yield savings account offering % annual percentage yield.
+Marcus by Goldman Sachs offers one savings account: its online, high-yield savings account offering Annual Percentage Yield (APY).
 There is no minimum deposit to open an account.
 Plus, you can avoid the fees that traditional banks tend to charge, making it one of the best savings accounts around.
 GOBankingRates even named it one of the Best Online and Neobank Savings Accounts for 2023.

 Since account options are limited, Marcus by Goldman Sachs makes it convenient to fund your online savings account, with same-day transfers up to $100,000 possible.
 The account doesn’t come with a debit card or ATM access, so you’ll need to get used to initiating transfers when you need to access your funds.

 Marcus offers CD rates that beat the national average.
 The bank offers a variety of term lengths and rates on its CDs, which makes it competitive with the best CD rates.
 GOBankingRates named it among the Best CD Accounts of 2023.
 In addition, the bank provides a 10-day rate guarantee.
 If the rate goes up during those 10 days after opening your account, you’ll get the higher rate automatically.

-Marcus also offers a Rate Bump CD — commit to a 20 month term, and if the bank increases its CD rate during that term, you can increase your rate to match one time during those 20 months.
+Marcus also offers a Rate Bump CD when you commit to a 20-month term, and if the bank increases its CD rate during that term, you can increase your rate to match one time during those 20 months.
 There is no fee and no penalty.